Schr\"odinger equations with smooth measure potential and general measure data: Preliminary results

-It is well known that $G$ is an excessive function with respect to both variables.
 From the definition of an excessive function it follows directly that under the absolute continuity condition for $\mathbb X$, if $f\le g$ $m$-a.e for some excessive functions $f,g$, then $f\le g$ on $E$.
-We will use this property frequently without special mentioning.
+We will use this property frequently in the paper without special mentioning.